 At the transfer station we reach the platform from which our next train is supposed to depart.
 We see a train, but since our train navigation skills are mediocre at best we assume that that cannot possibly be our train because it is already standing there and we have just walked to our platform in a normal speed.
 So we stay put (especially because the doors are about to close and we do not want to be those foreigners who squeeze into the train that might not even be the right one because we had no time to read the information display).

-Standing on the platform we check our two planners again just to realize that that train has actually been the one we were supposed to take.
+Standing on the platform we check our two planners again just to realize that that train actually was the one we were supposed to take.
 Now we look for the second best option that would get us to our destination almost on time.
 And we find one!
 When (having learned from our mistakes) we check the changing time, it all falls into place (we look at the ‘1’ in disbelief – we do have some time to wait, so that gives us plenty of time to stare and scratch our heads or whatever we do when we don’t know whether this is real).
 We have, in fact, one minute to change between trains!
 But we do not want to be too late, because of the whole foreigner thing, you know?
 So we try: We get onto the next train, a local one, stay on it for two stops and once we reach our changing station we see our connecting train already standing on the opposite side of the platform with its doors wide open.
 With a quick glance at the information panel for the current time and the train’s destination we decide to try our luck and, walking very briskly (like all well-mannered foreigners), get on that train and hear the doors close right behind us.
 Phew!

 IRIS OUT ON THE DUCK